 Planting and Harvesting Red Onions

 With regards to white vs. red onions, there’s no difference when growing red onions as opposed to growing onions in general.
-There is a difference in flavor with white onions milder than red, and having a shorter storage life than red onions.
+There is a difference in flavor with white onions milder than red and having a shorter storage life than red onions.
 Both types of onion come in a multitude of varieties with varying planting times, thus different harvesting times.

 How to Grow Red Onions

-To get onions off to a good start, mix an organic or time release fertilizer into the soil prior to planting.
+To get onions off to a good start, mix an organic or time-release fertilizer into the soil prior to planting.
 Make sure the fertilizer is beneath the planting furrow.
 This is called “banding” and makes sure the nutrients are exactly where the young onion roots can find them.
-Mix a 2-inch (5 cm.) layer of compost into the soil before adding the fertilizer.
+Mix a 2 inch (5 cm.) layer of compost into the soil before adding the fertilizer.

-Onion roots are shallow, so they need a consistent supply of water, which will also garner you sweeter onions.
+Onion roots are shallow, so they need a consistent supply of water, which will also garner sweeter onions.
 You can lay a light layer of grass clippings or other fine mulch around the onions, but be sure to keep it away from the onion tops which need full access to the sun.

 When to Harvest Red Onions

 Okay, so you have patiently waited throughout the summer and are itching to dig up the red onions and try them.
 The question is, when is the right time to harvest red onions?
-You can pull onions after a few weeks if you just want to use them as scallions, but for full size onions, you must be patient and let them mature.
+You can pull onions after a few weeks if you just want to use them as scallions, but for full sized onions, you must be patient and let them mature.

 Onions are ready to harvest when the bulbs are large and the green tops begin to yellow and fall over.
-Stop watering the onion when around 10 percent of the tops begin to fall over.
+Stop watering the onion when around ten percent of the tops begin to fall over.
 You can now harvest the onions or leave them in the ground to be stored and used as needed.